 What is 3D printing?

 In basic terms – 3D printing is taking a digital model and turning it into a physical object using a 3D printer.
 These models are printed layer by layer into a physical version of your digitally designed model.
-This type of printing is called fused deposition modeling or FDM for short, Theo notes “in this process, often the 3D printer and software do all the complicated stuff for you.” adding “FDM is the most common type of 3D printing used in creative professions.”
+This type of printing is called fused deposition modelling or FDM for short, Theo notes “in this process, often the 3D printer and software do all the complicated stuff for you.” adding “FDM is the most common type of 3D printing used in creative professions.”
 This is predominantly because it’s affordable and there are various materials you can print with.
 Typically, items produced by FDM 3D printing have a ‘plastic’ look and feel, however, there are other methods in which you can produce a smoother or more powder-like finish, these are stereolithography (SLA) and selective laser sintering (SLS).

 How does it work for designers?